Who tells Eliza's story? Philanthropy and "Hamilton: An American Musical"

 Over 200 years after Eliza Hamilton and others established the orphanage, the actress portraying Eliza in Hamilton's original Broadway cast, Phillipa Soo, learned from Miranda that the charity Eliza and others founded is still around.
 No longer an orphanage, it is now a family and youth development organization with an array of programs.
 The cast and crew of Hamilton have been supporting the child welfare agency by raising money, and Soo and fellow cast member Morgan Marcell established #TheElizaProject, a program to bring arts to Graham Windham kids.

 Acquiring Eliza Hamilton's portrait and a Hamilton costume connects these stories of how Americans have given time, talent, and treasure to help kids and families in New York over 200 years.
 The portrait of Eliza Hamilton hung in the charity's buildings for over a century, while the green suit was worn by Lin-Manuel Miranda in Hamilton's second act.
-The suit will briefly be on display at the museum starting March 22 through late spring.
+The suit will briefly be on display at the museum starting March 22 through July 29, 2018.
 Sign up for our newsletter to be the first to know when the portrait goes on view.

 The Eliza Hamilton depicted in the portrait is an older woman, at the stage of her life when New Yorkers knew her for her leading role in the Orphan Asylum Society.
 Several decades earlier, Americans would not have encountered a woman as a philanthropic leader.
 Before the late 1700s, women in the thirteen colonies and early republic gave aid personally or donated to organizations led by men, but women did not set up or run charities themselves.
 That changed in the 1790s.